raksshana/SlugSync/README.md

 ## Tech Stack

 Frontend – Swift (iOS App):
 We used Swift to build the iOS app, and it handles everything users see and interact with like buttons, event listings, and swiping features.
-By using Swift, we were able to make the app on IOS and make sure the users have a clear and easy-to-use interface.
+By using Swift, we were able to make the app on iOS and make sure the users have a clear and easy-to-use interface.

 Backend – FastAPI (Python):
 The backend is powered by FastAPI, a modern and high-performance web framework for Python.
 It processes requests from the app, such as logging in users, fetching event data, and storing user preferences.
 FastAPI is known for being fast, easy to scale, and great for building APIs that communicate with mobile apps.